MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 ## Creating the Unity project
 <!-- TODO: Consider renaming to 'Creating and preparing the Unity scene and project'-->

 In this section, you will create a new Unity project and get it ready for MRTK development.

-For this, please follow the [Initializing your project and first application](mrlearning-base-ch1.md), excluding the [Build your application to your device](mrlearning-base-ch1.md#build-your-application-to-your-device) instructions, which includes the following steps:
+For this, first follow the [Initializing your project and first application](mrlearning-base-ch1.md), excluding the [Build your application to your device](mrlearning-base-ch1.md#build-your-application-to-your-device) instructions, which includes the following steps:

 1. [Create new Unity project](mrlearning-base-ch1.md#create-new-unity-project) and give it a suitable name, for example, *MRTK Tutorials*.